 If you want to keep property, like a home or a car, AND are behind on the payments on a mortgage or car loan, a Chapter 7 bankruptcy probably will not be the right choice for you.
 That is because Chapter 7 bankruptcy property protections are not as strong as those provided by Chapter 13 bankruptcy.

 What is Chapter 13 (Reorganization)?

-In a Chapter 13 bankruptcy plan.
-The filer will submit a three to five year plan showing how he or she will pay off some of your past-due and current debts.
-The most important thing about a Chapter 13 case is that it will allow you to keep valuable property- especially your home and car which might otherwise be lost, if you can make the payments which the bankruptcy law requires to be made to your creditors.
-In most cases, these payments will be at least as much as your regular monthly payments on your mortgage or car loan, with some extra payment to get caught up on the amount you have fallen behind.
+In a Chapter 13 bankruptcy plan, the filer will submit a three- to five-year plan showing how he or she will pay off some of your past-due and current debts.
+The most important thing about a Chapter 13 case is that it will allow you to keep valuable property, especially your home and car which might otherwise be lost.
+This is if you can pay your creditors, which the bankruptcy law requires.
+In most cases, these payments will be at least as much as your regular monthly payments on your mortgage or car loan.
+However, it includes some extra payment to get caught up on the amount you have fallen behind.

-You should consider filing a chapter 13 plan if you:
+You should consider filing for chapter 13 plan if you: